kevinyswong/kevinyswong.github.io/index.md

 </blockquote>

-When he wrote this paper, Chan's view did not change from the initial conviction he had 13 years prior to the paper's publication, when in an earlier
+When he wrote this paper, Chan's view did not change from the initial conviction he had 13 years prior to the paper's publication, when he and
+<a href="https://scholar.google.com/citations?user=1FgS9pkAAAAJ&hl=en">John Goldthorpe</a>
+wrote in an earlier
 <a href="https://doi.org/10.1093/esr/jcl016">paper</a>,
-published in 2006, in which he, along with
-<a href="https://scholar.google.com/citations?user=1FgS9pkAAAAJ&hl=en">John Goldthorpe</a>,
-wrote that while "data adequate to test this possibility are not yet available":
+published in 2006, that while "data adequate to test this possibility are not yet available":
 <blockquote>
 [S]o far as our present findings go, they incline us to favour the 'self-realization' rather than the 'status competition' view . . .
 [W]e would